Parents have an important role in the success of their children as members of the Juku (school).

 The Juku tries to prevent this in a number of ways.

 First, gradings will be invite only.
 Students will be invited to grade by the head instructor when they have met all the requirements for their next rank – including time, skill, and positive behaviour.
 Second, we encourage regular training outside of class.
 Students can practice on their own, with their parents, with Juku-mates, etc. This will become more important the further they advance in rank.

-Listen to the instructor’s lessons and announcements; reinforce their positive behaviour at home.
+Parents play an important part as well: watching their child in class, helping them train at home, supporting outside-class opportunities for technical development (e.g., workshops, competitions).
 Parents are part of our school’s team and help their children to improve by working with the instructors and staying informed.
-Please ask your child about announcements at the end of class or check the Juku website.
-Basic grading info is on the Juku Website (sbjpeterborough.wordpress.com).
+Please ask your child about announcements at the end of class or check the Juku website/social media.

 Students are all individuals and will progress at their own rate.
-Never compare a child to their sibling or another student.
-Encourage and support each child’s progress.
-Help them to set and achieve their goals.
-If your child has a learning disability or a pre-existing condition such as ADHD, Attention Deficit Hyperactivity Disorder, you will have to provide more support.
-Please remember all the helpers are volunteers; the Instructor and volunteers are willing to provide accommodation but are not trained or are certified specialists in childhood education dealing with special needs.
-Please come out and watch class as well as spend time with your child who needs the extra support.
-Come and ask the instructor about where your child could use help. .
+They should never be compared to a sibling or another student.
+Encourage and support each child’s progress!
+Help them to set and achieve their goals!
+If your child has particular needs, a learning disability or pre-existing condition, we rely on your additional support.
+Please remember all the helpers in the dojo are volunteers; our instructors and assistants are willing to provide accommodation, but we are not trained or certified specialists in childhood education or disability support.

 We ask parents to learn the dojo rank system and understand its requirements.
 Please work with your child to keep track of classes they have attended, but understand that attendance is not enough to grade.
 They must demonstrate sufficient skill, and show steady improvement with each grade.
 They must also show the right attitude and appropriate behaviour.